frctl/fractal-docs/docs/guide/documentation/README.md

 This is the body of the page
 ```

 In this case we are specifying that we want the title of the page (used in the web UI and other places) to be 'Change Log'.
-To see a full list of available configuration items, check out the ~@TODOLINK @docs-config', 'documentation configuration reference') }}.
+To see a full list of available configuration items, check out the [documentation configuration reference](../documentation/configuration-reference.html).

-If you don't want to use YAML front matter, you can also use a ~@TODOLINK @configuration-files', 'separate configuration file') }} in the same way as you would for a component.
+If you don't want to use YAML front matter, you can also use a [separate configuration file](../core-concepts/configuration-files.html) in the same way as you would for a component.

 ## Using data in page templates

-Because pages are rendered using Handlebars (or another ~@TODOLINK @template-engines', 'template engine') }} of your choosing) before being run through the Markdown processor, you can easily dynamically generate sections of pages.
+Because pages are rendered using Handlebars (or another [template engine](../customisation/template-engines.html) of your choosing) before being run through the Markdown processor, you can easily dynamically generate sections of pages.

-As for components, any ~@TODOLINK @context-data', 'context data') }} that you wish to have access to in the page must be specified under the `context` property.
+As for components, any [context data](../core-concepts/context-data.html) that you wish to have access to in the page must be specified under the `context` property.
 You can then use Handlebars to generate content based on that data.

 For instance, if you are using YAML front matter, you could re-create the example at the start of this page as follows: